-405 Commonwealth was designed by architect James T. Kelley and built in 1900-1901 by Stephen Brennan, mason, for attorney Loren Griswold DuBois and his wife, to Mary Hurlbut (Miles) DuBois.
-They previously had lived at 298 Marlborough.
+405 Commonwealth was designed by architect James T. Kelley and built in 1900-1901 by Stephen Brennan, mason, for attorney Loren Griswold DuBois and his wife, Mary Hurlbut (Miles) DuBois.
 He is shown as the owner on the original building permit application, dated August 13, 1900.
-Mary DuBois is shown as the owner on the 1908, 1917, and 1928 Bromley maps.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting attributes 405 Commonwealth to architect Samuel D. Kelley.
 This is not correct.
 The original building permit application clearly indicates that the architect was James T. Kelley of 57 Mt.
 Vernon Street (where James Templeton Kelley lived and maintained his office at that time).

 The rear of the lot on which 405 Commonwealth was built extends north to Marlborough Street and has a secondary street address of 454 Marlborough.

 Mary DuBois purchased the land for 405 Commonwealth on March 24, 1900, from John Malcolm Forbes, part of a 104.77 foot lot at 403-409 Commonwealth.
 J. Malcolm Forbes had acquired the lot on February 19, 1887, from Louis Curtis, who had purchased it on January 8, 1886, from a real estate investment trust formed by Francis A. Palfrey, Francis A. Osborn, and Grenville T. W. Braman.
 The lot was part of a tract of land the trust had purchased on June 1, 1880, from the Boston Water Power Company.